Crude Prices Continue Higher on Tight Supply Outlook

-Oct WTI crude oil prices Monday climbed to a new 11-month high, extending the rally seen in the past three months driven by expectations for a tight supply outlook through year-end.
+Oct WTI crude oil prices today climbed to a new 11-month high, extending the rally seen in the past three months.

-However, oil prices were undercut by comments Monday by Saudi Energy Minister Abdulazia bin Salman Al Saud, who said the "the jury is still out" on Chinese oil demand.
-Also, Saudi national oil company Aramco pared its outlook for longer-term 2030 oil demand to 110 million bpd, versus the 125 million bpd it expected in 2010.
-The IEA is projecting lower 2030 demand of 105 million bpd due to the energy transition.
-Aramco is forecasting record consumption of 103-104 million bpd in the second half of 2023.

 Oil prices have support from forecasts last week by the International Energy Agency (IEA) and OPEC that the global oil market will be in deficit through year-end.
 OPEC last Tuesday projected the global oil market may experience a shortfall of 3.3 million bpd in the fourth quarter, the tightest oil market in more than ten years.
 Also, the International Energy Agency (IEA) last Tuesday projected the global oil market faces a deficit of about -1.2 million bpd in the second half of this year as oil supply cuts by Saudi Arabia and Russia create a "significant supply shortfall."